1. Eligibility Check

 Q7: Can input tax credit be refunded in cash under GST?

 A7: No, the input tax credit under GST is generally not refunded in cash.
 It is credited to the electronic credit ledger of the taxpayer and can be utilized for future tax liabilities.
-However, in case of zero-rated supplies or inverted duty structure, a refund may be claimed either as a tax credit or in cash.
+However, in the case of zero-rated supplies or inverted duty structure, a refund may be claimed either as a tax credit or in cash.

 Q8: Are there any special rules for GST refunds in special economic zones (SEZ)?